XavierCompBio/PhotoPhenosizer/README.md

 ### Training

-We have had success training our own model using the DeepLabv#FineTunning repository: https://github.com/msminhas93/DeepLabv3FineTuning
+We have had success training our own model using the DeepLabv3FineTunning repository: https://github.com/msminhas93/DeepLabv3FineTuning

 ### Usage
 #### General Instructions: